-A physical system computes the addition function just in case there exists a mapping from physical state types to numbers, such that physical state types related by a causal statetransition relation $((p_1, p_2) \rightarrow p_3)$ are mapped to numbers n, m, and n+m related as addends and sums.
+A physical system computes the addition function just in case there exists a mapping from physical state types to numbers, such that physical state types related by a causal state-transition relation $((p_1, p_2) \rightarrow p_3)$ are mapped to numbers n, m, and n+m related as addends and sums.
 Whenever the system goes into the physical state specified under the mapping as n, and then goes into the physical state specified under the mapping as m, it is caused to go into the physical state specified under the mapping as n+m.

 It follows that the function-theoretic description provides an abstract characterization of causal relations among initial and end states of the realizing physical mechanism, whatever that happens to be.
-The physical states $[p_1...p_n]$ that are characterized abstractly as the arguments and values of the function (as addends and sums in the above example) in the complete computational model may count as components (in the sense explicated above) of the neural mechanism, but there is no reason to assume that they must.
-In precisely those cases where condition (a) of the 3M constraint fails to be satisfied - where the arguments and values of the specified function do not correspond to (states of) components of the neural mechanism - condition (b) will fail to be satisfied as well - the dependencies among the variables specified by the mathematical description will not correspond to causal relations among (states of) components of the target neural mechanism.
+The physical states $[p_1 \dots p_n]$ that are characterized as the arguments and values of the function (as addends and sums in the above example) in the complete computational model may count as components (in the sense explicated above) of the neural mechanism, but there is no reason to assume that they must.
+In precisely those cases where condition (a) of the 3M constraint fails to be satisfied-where the arguments and values of the neural mechanism-condition (b) will fail to be satisfied as well-the dependencies among the variables specified by the mathematical description will not correspond to causal relations among (states of) components of the target neural mechanism.

-Seung's (1996, 2000) model of oculomotor memory illustrates this failure.
+Seung's (1996, 1998) model of oculomotor memory illustrates this failure.
 It is worth examining the case in more detail.

-The last 40 years has seen a good deal of experimental and theoretical work on oculomotor control.10 Saccadic eye movements shift the eyes rapidly from one position in the visual field to another.
-Between saccades the eyes remain stationary; experimental results show that normal humans can hold their eyes still at arbitrary positions for twenty or more seconds, even in complete darkness.
+The last forty years has seen a good deal of experimental and theoretical work on oculomotor control.10 Saccadic eye movements shift the eyes rapidly from one position in the visual field to another.
+Between saccades the eyes remain stationary; experimental results show that normal humans can hold their eyes still at arbitrary positions for twenty or more seconds, even in complete darkness (Becker and Klein 1973; Hess et al. 1985).
 The most plausible explanation is that the brain maintains current eye position after a stimulus has gone by employing a short-term memory of eye positions.
-A wealth of experimental data supports the hypothesis of a multi-stable recurrent network located in the brainstem that takes as input transient eye velocities and gives as output persistent eye positions.
+The experimental data support the hypothesis of a multi-stable recurrent network located in the brainstem that takes as input transient eye velocities and gives as output persistent eye positions (see Seung 1996, 1998).
 It does so by accumulating input pulses, adding or subtracting (depending on the direction of movement) new inputs from the previous summation.
 In other words, it performs integration.
-A second, 'read-out' network reads the current position and stabilizes the eye by controlling the length-tension relationships of the muscles.
-Seung
+A second, "read-out" network reads the current position and stabilizes the eye by controlling the length-tension relationships of the muscles.
+Seung (1998) describes the neural integrator as follows:

-10 For general discussion see Robinson (1989), Glimcher 1999, and Leigh and Zee (2006).
+10 For general discussion see Robinson 1989, Glimcher 1999, and Leigh and Zee 2006.